 Visitors and tourists can still use international air services to travel home but commercial flights have been impacted.

 Do not go to the airport unless you have a ticket.
-If you do not have ticket contact a travel agent or airline directly.
-If you're unable to secure a ticket please contact your country embassy.
+If you do not have ticket, contact a travel agent or airline directly.
+If you can't get a ticket, please contact your country's embassy.

-While in Alert Level 4, air travel will be used only for the transport of people undertaking essential services and the transport of freight.
+While in Alert Level 4, air travel will be used only to transport people undertaking essential services and to transport freight.

-Vulnerable people in particular should stay at home, and ask others to pick up supplies for them.
-You just need to ask them to leave these at the door, rather than come in.
-Drop-offs at the door rather than coming in will protect vulnerable people from exposure to COVID-19.
+At-risk or vulnerable people in particular should stay at home, and ask others to pick up supplies for them.
+You just need to ask them to leave supplies at the door, rather than come in.

 People with underlying medical conditions include a compromised immune system, liver disease, cancer, kidney disease, heart disease and diabetes mellitus, pregnant people or those on immunosuppressant medications.

 You need to take more precautions to protect yourself against all infections, including COVID-19.